ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureScalingAndBalancing.md

 ### Application Load Balancer (_ALB_)

 The _Application Load Balancer_ provided by _AWS_ is responsible for distributing traffic among our internet-facing services and _EC2_ instances.
-For some services, we do this indirectly by using the _Auto Scaling Group_.
+For some services, we do this indirectly by using the _Auto Scaling Group_ (_AGS_).
 The _ALB_ is a request level load balancer. ([Layer 7](https://en.wikipedia.org/wiki/Application_layer))

 Using the ALB allows us to balance on the basis of an application interface.
 In our case this mostly means that we can have, REST API, resource bound load balancing.
 This includes application-specific resources but also resources on the authentication API provided by Cognito.
 (See: [Authentication](Authentication.md))

 > In Figure 2 we see two rules in the ruleset:
 > 1. Redirect HTTP to HTTPS.
-> 2. /X
+> 2. /Ordering
 >
 > The first rule is responsible for redirecting HTTP based traffic to HTTPS.
 In essence, this stops the use of HTTP.
-> The second rule is a placeholder to forward requests to /X to a certain endpoint (for instance an _Auto Scaling Group_ or and resource on the Cognito API.
+> The second rule is used to forward requests to /Ordering to a certain endpoint.
+We also apply this forwarding rule type when we, for instance, want to route in a balanced wat to an _Auto Scaling Group_ or a resource on the _Cognito_ API.

 Another advantage of the _ALB_ is the native ability to force HTTPS connections only.
 We do this by making use of a configurable rule in the rulesets of the load balancer.